 L2.
 Mathematical methods for fluid mechanics: revision of vector total and partial derivatives, application to fluid mechanics, introduction to Einstein notation and application to differential operations, revision of vector calculus (gradient, divergence, Stokes and Green¿s theorem), complex variable calculus and Fourier and Laplace transforms.

-Governing Equations of Fluids
+Governing Equations of Fluids (4 lectures)

 L3.
 Derivation of the continuity equation.